 Most PWC and powerboats come equipped by the manufacturer with an important device called an emergency engine cut-off switch.
 This is a safety device that is designed to shut off the engine if the operator is thrown from the proper operating position.

-A lanyard is attached to the safety switch and to the operator’s wrist or Type I, II, or III life jacket.
-The safety switch shuts off the engine if the operator falls off the PWC or out of the powerboat.
+A lanyard is attached to the engine cut-off switch and to the operator’s wrist or Type I, II, or III life jacket.
+This switch shuts off the engine if the operator falls off the PWC or out of the powerboat.
 If your vessel does not come equipped with an engine cut-off switch, you should have one installed.

 In many states, it is illegal to ride your PWC without attaching the lanyard properly between the switch and yourself.